VishantanK/ALS_Chatbot/README.md

 The backbone of the Knowledge Base.
 A graph has 3 primary components

-1. Nodes**:** Subjects of the study.
+* Nodes: Subjects of the study.
 In the context of target discovery, they can map the genes, proteins, ontologies, diseases, phenotypes etc.**
-1. Relationships : Form the edges of the graph, mapping out the type of connection between 2 nodes.
+* Relationships : Form the edges of the graph, mapping out the type of connection between 2 nodes.
-1. Properties : Both Nodes and Relationships can have their own properties which are specific to that data-type.
+* Properties : Both Nodes and Relationships can have their own properties which are specific to that data-type.
 Used to include additional information such as IDs, scores etc.

 The graph database is hosted on the Cloud using the Neo4j database system.